 Korg recommends that only stereo (TRS) cables should be used for Volca audio output, even on mono Volcas.
 This applies even if you're plugging the stereo cable into a mono input on a mixer.
 There's no harm in this because a mono jack in a mixer does not make use of the duplicate mono signal on the other side of the stereo connection.

 A 3.5 mm stereo (TRS) to dual 1/4" mono (TS) cable is a valid option.
 If used with a stereo Volca, both mono 1/4" plugs should be connected to inputs on a mixer or audio interface.
-If used with mono Volcas, the two 1/4" mono plugs will carry the same signal and you only need to plug in one of the 1/4" plugs; you can leave the other 1/4" mono plug hanging loose (not connected).
-Or, you can plug the other 1/4" plug into a different device (audio interface or an effects pedal).
+If used with mono Volcas, the two 1/4" mono plugs will carry the same signal and you only need to plug in one of the 1/4" plugs; you can leave the other 1/4" mono plug hanging loose (not connected) or you can plug it into a different device (audio interface or an effects pedal).

 Volcas will share the same tempo if you connect them with sync cables.
 Plug one end of a sync cable into the OUT jack of a Volca and into the IN jack of another Volca.
 Continue to connect sync cables to the OUT and IN jacks on other Volcas.
 The first Volca in the chain will be in control of the tempo for all.
 You can start and stop the sequencers on each Volca independently, but they'll all be on the same beat.